ioriver/terraform-provider-ioriver/docs/resources/certificate.md

 - `certificate_chain` (String, Sensitive) Certificate chain
 - `cn` (String) Certificate CN
 - `private_key` (String, Sensitive) Certificate private key
+- `providers_certificates` (Attributes Set) Details of the certificate as it is deployed on each provider.
+This field is required only for EXTERNAL certificates. (see [below for nested schema](#nestedatt--providers_certificates))

 ### Read-Only